efeefe/is/pages/concepts/blog-efeefe.md

 I am Felipe Schmidt Fonseca, a researcher at [Northumbria University](https://www.northumbria.ac.uk/).
 At the time of publishing this page (August 2020), I am working on [design concepts](#design-concepts) that respond to insights on data collected during my [first year of research](../opendott/research-progress) in the [OpenDoTT](https://opendott.org) project.

 I have sketched eight concept ideas, listed below and further detailed in individual pages.
-These concepts and their descriptions will expand or contract as my research evolves over time.
+These concepts and their descriptions will be edited as my research evolves over time.

+I am expecting to gather feedback on those concepts in order to understand their relevance and prioritise further phases of development.
+Please send your comments to my email address if you have it already.
+Alternativelye, please use this one: [5wbi948e9@relay.firefox.com](mailto:5wbi948e9@relay.firefox.com).

 More information about my research focus can be found [here](../opendott/focus) and in my [research blog](../opendott).